ffhibnese/Model-Inversion-Attack-ToolBox/README.md

 ```

 ### Defense
-We provide detailed running scripts of defense algorithms in `./defense_scripts/`.
+We provide simple running scripts of defense algorithms in `./defense_scripts/`.

 To train the model with defense algorithms, you can run
 ```sh